angrave/UnofficialGradeEntry/README.md

 If you use this extension be sure to verify grades are saved.

+Think twice before you use this - there are probably better ways to do what you need to do (see Official Alternatives below).

 # Install

 1. Clone this repo (and inspect the code)